bfgasparin/materialize-css-study-docker/readme.md

-# Materialize CSS And Frontend Study Docker
+# Pai Galinha WebSite Docker Repository

-This repository contains the Docker Compose file to manage and orchestrate Materialize CSS Study Project.
+This Project contains the Docker Pai Galinha`s Compose files that orchestrate all the website ecosystem.

+This project can be used for development and production workflow.

+For production, I use a private docker-compose.yml override file, with diferent configurations like restart policy (e.g., restart: always) to avoid services downtile.

-See `docker-compose.yml` and `docker-compose.override.yml` files
-for more details.
+See docker-compose.yml and docker-compose.override.yml files for more details.

-### TODO
+TODO

-- Explain how to start project with docker
+Explain how to start project with docker